Briefings Tracks

 AI, ML, & Data Science

-The focus of the AI, ML, and Data Science track is to cover the subject in a way that provides value for security professionals.
+The AI, ML, & Data Science track covers these topics in a way that provides value for security professionals.
 Topics for the track can range from attacking and defending systems implementing AI to applying AI for better attacks, defenses, or detections.
-Submissions for the track should have the AI/ML functionality playing a key role in the submission.
-Regardless of the topic, the content for the track should have a heavy focus on applied concepts that attendees can use after the conference is over.
+Submissions for the track should have the AI/ML/DS functionality playing a key role in the submission.
+Submissions where this functionality plays a minor role belong in another track.
+Regardless of the topic, the content for the track should focus heavily on applied concepts that attendees can use after the conference is over.

 Track Lead